Thursday, November 25, 2010

 I’m coming back, no matter what, writing my

-though sitting in my computer
+once a week blog--though sitting in my computer

 room chair is a back killer.